 “Yes, mantras and affirmations can be dorky and new-agey,” writes Katherine Fusco for Success.
 At the same time, “when you feel overwhelmed, the set and repetitive nature of an affirmation can be a nice way to counter the equally set and repetitive nature of negative self-talk.”

 That doesn’t mean you have to go full-on Stuart Smalley.
-However, rehearsing simple phrases like, “I learn through challenges, I am strengthened by this struggle, or even the pithy, No pain, no gain,” might be enough to do the trick.
+However, scheduling time to rehearse simple phrases like, “I learn through challenges, I am strengthened by this struggle, or even the pithy, No pain, no gain,” might be enough to do the trick.

 “Make up your own, post it by your computer,” suggests Fusco.
 And refer “to that dorky little mantra to bust up the negative thought patterns when they rear their ugly head.”
 Or, you can use the following four affirmations from Deanna Ritchie In a previous Calendar post;